Starfyre's Condensed Introduction to Role-playing in Shards

 It is also important to understand that a hub is not just rooms.
 Hubs are full fledged communities with regulars, standards of etiquette and so forth.
 Just as no site would tolerate someone coming in and breaking all the rules, no hub tolerates strangers coming into the hub with inappropriate characters or inconsiderate roleplay.
 Hubs are people - if you treat those people with respect you will have a blast.
 Treat them poorly and you will most certainly not find much enjoyment.

-What's this Hardcore RP thing?
+What's this Para-RP thing?
 How is it different from normal RP?

-While it is possible to jump straight into a hardcore setting with no prior RP experience (or no prior experience in Shards), bear in mind that you are going to have to invest a lot more up front effort in reading and understanding the rules and background of the setting than you will in "normal" roleplay rooms.
-Hardcore roleplay requires a level of commitment and energy magnitudes above what you may have experienced elsewhere.
-Far more than in "normal" roleplay, you are going to be expected to prove yourself in a hardcore setting.
-By that, I mean you will have to show you are interesting and show you add richness to the setting and the storylines that arise from the play.
-Hardcore players are not impressed by flashy displays of "power" or large numbers of character abilities.
-The "currency" of hardcore RP is the play itself: your contributions to the evolution of story and setting, the depth of your character, how convincingly you dialogue and so forth.
-"Meta" skills such as the ability to work with others and play for everyone's enjoyment as opposed to just your own and especially the ability to keep things in perspective even as you get intensely involved in a RP are also paramount to hardcore RPers.
-In short, to "buy" your way into a hardcore RP hub you must do more than create a stunning character; you must play well, make good contributions that advance everyone's enjoyment and in short show you are a valuable addition to the hub before you are likely to be fully accepted.
+While it is possible to jump straight into Para-RP with no prior RP experience (or no prior experience in Shards), bear in mind that you are going to have to invest a lot more up front effort in reading and understanding the rules and background of the setting than you will in "normal" roleplay rooms.
+In Para-RP, you must show you add richness to the setting and the storylines that arise from the play through the quality of your writing.
+Para-RPers are not impressed by flashy displays of "power" or large numbers of character abilities.
+The "currency" of Para-RP is the play itself: your contributions to the evolution of story and setting, the depth of your character, how convincingly you dialogue and so forth.
+"Meta" skills such as the ability to work with others and play for everyone's enjoyment, as opposed to just your own, and especially the ability to keep things in perspective even as you get intensely involved in a RP are also paramount to Para-RPers.
+In short, to "buy" your way into a Para-RP hub you must do more than create a stunning character; you must play well, make good contributions that advance everyone's enjoyment and in short show you are a valuable addition to the hub before you are likely to be fully accepted.

 This last point is important.
-A lot of people come to Shards and jump straight into a hardcore setting without realizing how much effort this will require.
-They then are quickly offput when they receive a "hostile" reaction from the regulars in the hub because they failed to do basic tasks like reading the rules completely or watching the play for a while before getting involved, or even more so because they are received indifferently at first until they have demonstrated their RPing ability.
-Unless you are willing to make substantial investments in time and energy and willing to do a lot of up front work before you get to play (let alone be accepted as a part of the hub), you are well advised to stay away from hardcore hubs until you have more experience RPing in Shards.
+A lot of people come to Shards and jump straight into para-rp without realizing how much effort this requirex.
+They then are quickly offput when they receive an indifferent or hostile reaction from the regulars in the hub because they failed to do basic tasks like reading the rules completely or watching the play for a while before getting involved.
+Unless you are willing to make substantial investments in time and energy, and are willing to do a lot of up front work before you get to play (let alone be accepted as a part of the hub), you are well advised to stay away from para-hubs until you have more experience RPing in Shards.
 Normal RP settings tend to be more tolerant of newbie mistakes and in general less concerned with "correct" play, so you may find this to be an easier introduction to Shards.
-The decision where to play is yours; just be aware that jumping into a hardcore hub carries an expectation of commitment to play above and beyond what you have probably experienced.
+The decision where to play is yours; just be aware that jumping into para-rp carries an expectation of commitment to play above and beyond what you have probably experienced.

 How do I get in on the play?